JuliaImages/Images.jl/doc/core.md

 ### Plain arrays

 Images can be plain arrays, which are interpreted to be in "Matlab format": the first two dimensions are height (`h`) and width (`w`), a storage order here called "vertical-major".
-This order is inspired by the column/row order of matrices and the fact that both Julia and Matlab store matrices in column-major order.
+This ordering is inspired by the column/row index order of matrices and the desire to have a displayed image look like what one sees when a matrix is written out in text.

 If you're working with RGB color, you can use a third dimension, of size 3, or alternatively encode your images as either `Uint32` or `Int32` and work with 24-bit color.
 (If you need to use `Uint32` simply to store pixel intensities, you should not use plain arrays.)

-It's worth noting that for images these conventions are sometimes inconvenient.
-For example, the `x` coordinate (horizontal) is second and the `y` coordinate (vertical) is first, i.e., `img[y,x]` to address a pixel that is displayed at a particular `x,y` position.
-Most image file formats, and display packages like Cairo, use "horizontal-major" storage of images, which therefore necessitates a transposition of the raw data before display.
-Moreover, usually the "fastest" dimension for these is the color channel.
-When Julia gets immutable types, it will become straightforward to represent color data as a type, and this will naturally address the latter issue.
+It's worth noting that these conventions are sometimes inconvenient.
+For example, the `x` coordinate (horizontal) is second and the `y` coordinate (vertical) is first; in other words, one uses `img[y,x]` to address a pixel that is displayed at a particular `x,y` position.
+This often catches newcomers (and sometimes even old-timers) by surprise.
+Moreover, most image file formats, cameras, and graphics libraries such as Cairo use "horizontal-major" storage of images, and have the color dimension first (fastest).
+This therefore necessitates a permutation of the dimensions of the raw data array.

-These assumptions are "baked in" via a few simple utility functions in the file `core.jl`; if you really need to use plain arrays but want to work with different assumptions, you can (locally) change these defaults with just a few lines.
+The conventions for plain arrays are "baked in" via a few simple utility functions in the file `core.jl`; if you really need to use plain arrays but want to work with different conventions, you can (locally) change these defaults with just a few lines.
 Algorithms which have been properly written "generically" should continue to work.

+However, a more flexible approach is to use one of the "self-documenting" image types.

 ### Image types

 All image types should descend from `AbstractImage`, an abstract base type used to indicate that an array is to be interpreted as an image.
 If you're writing a custom image type, it is more likely that you'll want to derive from either `AbstractImageDirect` or `AbstractImageIndexed`.
 The former is for direct images (where intensity at a pixel is represented directly), the latter for indexed images (where intensity is looked up in a colormap table).

 In practice, it is assumed that `AbstractImages` have at least two fields, called `data` and `properties`.
 These are the only two fields in the first concrete image type, called `Image`:

 ```
 type Image{T,A<:AbstractArray} <: AbstractImageDirect{T}